 Firms are no longer limited to managing VoC data from a random sample of customers; now, they can listen in to every customer and every conversation at various stages of the customer journey — not to mention, dig deeper into data on both macro and micro levels.

-Customers expect businesses to respond quickly to their feedback.
+Online reviews statistics show that customers expect businesses to respond quickly to their feedback.
 Reviews are of particular importance: according to industry research, 45 percent of consumers say they’re more likely to visit a business that responds to negative reviews.

 This is why your program should be able to deliver the Voice of the Customer — and alert you of high-impact issues — in the timeliest possible manner.
 That way, you become aware of the trends and patterns that define customers’ experience, so that you can take action based on what you learn.

 VoC programs are most effective when they can generate meaningful and actionable insights about your customers.
 While some vendors will try to impress with robust data collection technology or flashy reporting, focus on a program that empowers your entire organization to understand feedback, study customer experience analytics, and take action to improve.